Tired of searching for a cover for those plastic storage containers?

 I too had what I called "the cupboard from he--" filled with mismatched plasticware.
 That cabinet even followed me from my apartment to my house.

 One day, I got fed up with the plastic ware nightmare.
 I took everything out of the cabinet and sorted through it.
 I matched up all lids with the container.
 Any extra lids and containers that didn't have matches I threw away.
-I also through away all severely stained and leaky pieces.
+I also throw away all severely stained and leaky pieces.

 I was left with a pitifully small assortment of plastic ware.
-So I went to K-Mart and bought a 60 piece set of stacking plastic ware from Anchor Hocking for $14.99.
+So I went to K-Mart and bought a 60 piece set of stacking plastic ware from Anchor Hocking.
 That was the best purchase I have ever made.
 Although the set was touted as stacking, you can't stack with the lids on, which meant roaming lids that would disappear as soon as the cabinet doors were closed, so I needed a lid bin.

 I didn't want to spend anymore money on bins, so I came up with a homemade version that has lasted 4 years and is still going strong.
 I took a couple of Gap shirt boxes (the deep ones) and I cut them in half.
 Using half of the bottom box I folded over each edge, creating a 1/4 inch lip, into the interior of the box.
 Then stapled (with a heavy duty staple gun like the PowerShot from Black and Decker) the box on the newly formed lip right to the inside of the cabinet door.
 Make sure to staple the base of the box first and then work your way up the sides.
 I was able to fit four of these shirt box bins onto the inside of the doors of the cabinet.
 I then placed all lids in the bins, different sized lids can be separated into a certain bin.